-- 10. Graduate students have the right to appeal for cause any decision affecting their academic standing, to file complaints against the graduate program or members thereof, and to petition for redress or girevances.
-Where a graduate student presents reasonable evidence regarding misconduct by a faculty member or probable cause that such misconduct took place, the program shall attempt to provide a way by which the student can avoid working directly with the accused faculty member.
-Graduate students have a right to file grievances outside the university structure with an appropriate regional association. - 11.
-Graduate students have the right to form clubs and organizations within their programs, colleges, ethnicities, shared interests, or any other constituencies, for the purposes of academic, professional, or social networking, sharing, and advocacy, Graduate student employees have the right to join a collective bargaining unit that has been authorized to represent them.
+- Outcome of the second of th regional associatio - 11.
+Graduate students have the right to form clubs and organizations within their programs, colleges, ethnicities, shared interests, or any other constituencies, for the purposes of academic, professional, or social networking, sharing, and advocacy.
+Graduate student employees have the right to join a collective bargaining unit that has been authorized to represent them.